luisnaranjo733/clui/docs/index.rst

 **Cross platform command line user interfaces generated on the fly.**
    Created by *Jose Luis Naranjo Gomez*

+clui is designed to wrap around your code.
+There's no need to copy and paste a base template for your UI.

+Just configure a clui.

 **UNDER ACTIVE DEVELOPMENT**

 Fork me on `github`_!